jmvanel/semantic_forms/scala/forms_play/README.md

 nohup bin/semantic_forms_play -J-Xmx50M &
 ```

+The default port is 9000, so you can direct your browser to [http://localhost:9000](http://localhost:9000) .
 The generic application is perfectly usable out of the box, see [User manual](https://github.com/jmvanel/semantic_forms/wiki/User_manual).
-However, it is better to preload common RDF vocabularies and related form specifications and I18N translations, see: [[preloading-rdf-content]] .
+However, it is better to preload common RDF vocabularies and related form specifications and I18N translations, see: [preloading-rdf-content](#preloading-rdf-content) .

 #### Settings when runnning the zipped distribution